jakubkozera/presentation-tools/README.md

-# Presentation Snapshots - VS Code Extension
+# Presentation Tools - VS Code Extension

 ## Overview
-Presentation Snapshots is a VS Code extension that enhances your coding demonstrations and presentations by allowing you to create pre-defined snapshots of your code that can be recalled with a typewriter-like animation effect.
+Presentation Tools is a VS Code extension that enhances your coding demonstrations and presentations by allowing you to create pre-defined snapshots of your code that can be recalled with a typewriter-like animation effect.
+It also provides powerful code highlighting features to help draw attention to specific parts of your code during presentations.

 ## Features
 - **Code Snapshots**: Save important states of your code to recall during presentations
 - **Typewriter Animation**: Simulate live coding with realistic typing animations
+- **Code Highlighting**: Create, save, and apply highlights to important sections of your code
+- **Highlight Groups**: Organize your highlights into logical groups for better management
+- **Sequential Navigation**: Move through highlights in sequence during presentations
+- **Import/Export**: Share your highlights across different presentations or workspaces
+- **Customizable Colors**: Choose from multiple highlight colors to differentiate code sections
 - **Customizable Speed**: Adjust the typing speed to match your presentation pace
 - **Cross-Platform**: Works on Windows, macOS, and Linux